JasonHyun/MiFoodTech/design/design-journey.md

 ## Client Website (Milestone 1)
-> Tell us about the website that your client wants.
-Tell us the purpose of the website and what it is all about.
-> NOTE: **If you are redesigning an existing website, give us the current URL and some screenshots of the current site.** (FireFox makes it easy to take a full screenshot of a page.)
-Tell us how you plan to update the site in a significant way that meets the project's requirements.

 Our client wants a website that they can show to future potential investors and demonstrates their product well.
 They are hoping that, through the contents presented on the website, they will be able to not only show who they are as a team, but also what they hope to achieve in their future, as well as provide details about their projects.
 Accordingly, the website will be about the team's background and purpose, the members, and ongoing projects; the website will also be designed in order to convince potential investors to join their mission

-Our client wants a website that they can show to future potential investors and demonstrates their product well.
-They are hoping

 ## Client Website Scope (Milestone 1)